Selena Gomez Flaunts Curves In Skimpy Black Shorts For Latest Puma Photo Shoot

-Selena Gomez’ new Puma campaign has arrived, and it does not disappoint.
-The singer put on a leggy display in her most recent photo shoot for the sports brand, in which she’s seen donning a pair of skimpy shorts, as well as a comfortable white sweater with blue details.
+Selena Gomez’s new Puma campaign has arrived, and it does not disappoint.
+The singer put on a leggy display in her most recent photo shoot for the sports brand, in which she’s seen donning a pair of skimpy shorts as well as a comfortable white sweater with blue details.

 Selena looked stunning in the sultry new photos, in which she was able to showcase her toned legs and slender figure in some scanty black shorts, an oversized sweater with the letters “Puma” in blue, and a pair of white sneakers, according to the Daily Mail.
 She sits on a massive pile of sand that has taken over the room in the old house she’s being photographed in, leaning against the wooden walls while gazing straight at the camera.